-Gastronomika – a whirlwind of infinite flavours and textures, obscure ingredients and dazzling techniques – all framed by the dreamy seaside backdrop of San Sebastian – Donostia: hard to beat.
+Gastronomika – a whirlwind of infinite flavours and textures, obscure ingredients and dazzling techniques – all framed by the dreamy seaside backdrop of San Sebastian – Donostia.
 Now in its 24th year, the congress sets the bar high in terms of Spanish – and particularly Basque – gastronomy.
 This year the guest chefs hailed mainly from the UK making for some interesting contrasts.
-Of course pintxos are still alive and kicking in the old town – see my older posts here and here.
+Of course pintxos are still alive and kicking in the bars of the old town – see my older posts here and here.
 Also this vintage piece in the Guardian.
 But no time to update on this trip sadly.

 One pioneering Basque chef is Eneko Atxa – how I miss his eponymous Basque restaurant in Covent Garden which failed (uncharacteristically for him) partly due to Covid, never to re-open.
 45 years old with three Michelin stars at Azurmendi, garlanded with awards, notably regarding sustainability, he constantly strives for more.
 Ambition is hardly the word.